WinVector/rquery/extras/NarrowExample.md

     ## <SQL> SELECT `e`
     ## FROM (SELECT `a`, `b`, `c`, `a` + 1.0 AS `e`
     ## FROM `d`)

+Notice `dplyr`/`dbplyr` does not propagate the column narrowing in.

 ``` r
 DBI::dbDisconnect(db)